-In the absence of any words of limitation (e.g., "such as"), the statute suggests that "in a criminal, civil, or administrative hearing, in a congressional, administrative, or Government Accounting Office report, hearing, audit, or investigation, or from the news media . . ." is an exhaustive listing of appropriate modes of disclosure.222 However, "hearing" and "investigation" should be loosely interpreted.
-In accordance with the opinion of the Third Circuit in Stinson, "hearings" should include any allegations and/or transactions "disclosed in connection with a civil, criminal or administrative [hearing]."223 Therefore, any information disclosed in discovery proceedings, pre-trial motions, etc. would be considered to be "in connection with" a hearing.
+In the absence of any words of limitation (e.g., "such as"), the statute suggests that "in a criminal, civil, or administrative hearing, in a congressional, administrative, or Government Accounting Office report, hearing, audit, or investigation, or from the news media . . ." is an exhaustive listing of appropriate modes of disclosure.
+However, "hearing" and "investigation" should be loosely interpreted.
+In accordance with the opinion of the Third Circuit in Stinson, "hearings" should include any allegations and/or transactions "disclosed in connection with a civil, criminal or administrative [hearing]."
+Therefore, any information disclosed in discovery proceedings, pre-trial motions, etc. would be considered to be "in connection with" a hearing.

 Also, there is nothing in the statute indicating that a "civil, criminal, or administrative hearing" applies only to federal civil, criminal and administrative hearings.
 In fact, because the statute lists "administrative hearings" twice in the same sentence, with the second listing being in a congressional context, logic infers that the first listing is not in the congressional context.
-It is unlikely that the legislators would repeat "administrative hearing" twice in the same meaning.
+It is unlikely that the legislators would repeat "administrative hearing" twice in the same provision if they had intended each to have the same meaning.
 Thus, the courts should avoid inferring this restriction.